We Welcome Active Military, Veterans, and Their Families

 National Center of Academic Excellence

-Now you can advance your career with confidence — Utica College is proud to offer high-quality, flexible, online academic programs that prepare our military-affiliated students for excellence in their next career move.
+Now you can advance your career with confidence — Utica University is proud to offer high-quality, flexible, online academic programs that prepare our military-affiliated students for excellence in their next career move.
 Our award-winning programs are built upon innovation and leadership and have a strong student-veteran focus on service and opportunity.

 We’re honored to welcome all active duty, guard and reserve service members, veterans, and their families and are prepared to help you use the benefits you’ve earned.